maximgorbatyuk/project-documents/document-architect-prompt.md

 State which mode you selected and why in one sentence before continuing.
 If the signal is mixed (e.g., `SUMMARY.md` exists but is empty or unrelated), default to Mode B and treat the empty/unrelated files as items to repair.

-## Inputs you must gather first (both modes)
+## Discovery first (both modes)

 Before writing or editing anything, perform a discovery pass on the target project:

-1. **Repo shape** — top-level directories, monorepo or single-package, build tooling (Make, Gradle, Cargo workspaces, Nx, Turbo, npm workspaces, Poetry, etc.), language(s), framework(s), runtime version(s).
+1. **Repository shape** — top-level directories, monorepo vs single project, languages, frameworks, runtimes, package/build tools.
-2. **Apps vs packages vs infra vs tools** — classify every top-level directory.
-3. **Entry points** — main.* / app.* / server.* / cmd/*; identify each runnable.
+2. **Runnable units** — identify each application, service, job, CLI, worker, frontend, backend, or other executable surface using the repo's own structure.
+3. **Shared units** — identify reusable code, internal SDKs, generated clients, common utilities, or equivalent shared areas using the repo's own structure.
-4. **Cross-cutting concerns** — authentication, authorization, persistence, messaging, integrations with third parties, code generation, testing strategy, deployment.
+4. **Cross-cutting systems** — authentication, authorization, persistence, messaging, integrations, code generation, testing, deployment, observability.
-5. **Source-of-truth files** — schema files, OpenAPI specs, IDL files, config-as-code, migration directories, generator inputs.
+5. **Source-of-truth files** — schemas, migrations, API specs, IDL files, generated-file inputs, deployment config, policy config, or equivalent canonical files.
-6. **External integrations** — every third-party service the code calls (SDK imports, env-var prefixes, vendor names in dependencies).
-7. **Operational surface** — environments, deploy URLs, branches→env mapping, CI workflows, IaC stacks.
-8. **Existing docs inventory** — list every README/MD/RST/ADOC file already present, with line count and topic guess.
-In Mode B, this becomes the audit subject.
+6. **Existing docs** — inventory every README/MD/RST/ADOC file and mark its current topic, audience, and quality status: `central`, `ok`, `stale-risk`, `duplicate`, `generated`, `scaffold`, or `placeholder`.

-Do this with file listings, dependency manifests (package.json, pyproject.toml, go.mod, Cargo.toml, pom.xml, build.gradle, etc.), and grep for SDK imports. **Do not start writing or editing docs until discovery is complete.**
+Use file listings, dependency manifests, CI files, infrastructure/deployment files, and code search for SDK imports, env-var names, route definitions, commands, and generated-file markers. **Do not start writing or editing docs until discovery is complete.**

 ## Required output structure

-You will produce (or update) the following files.
-Keep names exactly as listed.
+Use this file structure as an information architecture, not as a literal folder template.
+Keep root and `docs/` names where possible.
+For runnable units, shared units, tools, and infrastructure, use the target repo's existing directories.
+Do not create a folder only because it appears in this prompt.

 ### Layer A — Repo root (entry points)

-- **README.md** — Human onboarding.
-Sections: project one-liner, AI quickstart pointer to SUMMARY.md, prerequisites, technology stack (tables: backend / frontend / infra), getting started (clone → install → env → run), testing, CI/CD with branches→envs table, versioning/release model, code generation overview (if applicable), monorepo management (if applicable), directory structure table, domain table (if applicable), basic guidelines, useful links.
-Include explicit `[ ]` lifecycle checklists for any repeated multi-step procedure (e.g., "add a new module", "add a new entity", "add a new service").
+- **README.md** — Human onboarding: what the project is, prerequisites, setup, run/test/build, CI/deployment, release/versioning, directory map, key workflows, useful links.
+Include `[ ]` checklists for repeated procedures with more than three steps.
+Only include verified commands and URLs; otherwise mark them as `<confirm>` and list them as follow-up questions.
-- **SUMMARY.md** — Agent-focused high-signal orientation.
-Sections: what is this project, stack & projects (tight bullets, no fluff), quick rules, key data assets, domains list, codegen pipeline (if applicable), entity & service patterns, apps & entry points, database & migrations, testing, infra & deployment, commands quick reference (grouped: development / database / codegen / CI / utilities), gotchas & safety, deep dives (decision aids), where to dive deeper (link list).
-This file must be scannable in under 60 seconds.
+- **SUMMARY.md** — Agent-focused orientation: stack, project map, quick rules, source-of-truth files, entry points, commands, gotchas, and where to dive deeper.
+It must be scannable in under 60 seconds.
 Pointers, not prose.
-- **AGENTS.md** — Agent rules.
-Open with a persistent-context anchor warning: "Never summarize, condense, or omit this file."
-Then: general guidelines for the build tool, CI error workflow, domain instructions ("first read SUMMARY.md, then read X based on task"), running apps (with explicit safety: kill processes after, use non-interactive mode, set timeouts), per-area coding guidelines (e.g., "always use service layer for mutations", "don't copy patterns without evaluating intent", "ORM-specific gotchas"), diagnostics workflow ("always check docs/diagnostics.md first, append new entries after resolving").
+- **AGENTS.md** — Mandatory agent rules: first docs to read, safe command usage, generated-file rules, testing expectations, area-specific coding constraints, app-running safety, and diagnostics workflow.
+Open with a persistent-context anchor warning.
 - **CLAUDE.md** — One line: `@AGENTS.md`.
-(Or whatever the equivalent tooling alias is.)
+Skip or adapt only if the target tooling uses a different agent alias mechanism.
 - **REFERENCES.md** — Flat list of every doc file as `@<path>`.
 No prose.
 - **CHANGELOG.md** — Only if not already present; standard Keep-a-Changelog format.